Hornbill-Docs/esp-config/esp-config/security/two-factor-authentication.md

 1. In the list of guest accounts, select the account to be changed to 2FA.
 1. Click on the Two-Factor Authentication icon in the toolbar.
 1. Select `Email`.

+# # How to enable 2FA on the Authenticator App
+Unlike Email which can be configured without the user, Authenticator app requires the user to scan a bar code in the Authenticator app of their choice so must be completed by the user.

+1. Login as the User
+2. Goto the Users Profile Settings Authentication tab
+3. Change Type to Authenticator App
+4. Follow the On Screen prompots to Scan the QR code in your chosen Authenticator App then Enter the One time code in the fields provided

 1. Select `Save`.